MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

     Configure Telemetry as part of a [Device Restriction policy](../configuration/device-restrictions-configure.md) for Windows 10 or later.
 In the device restriction profile, under *Reporting and Telemetry*, configure the **Share usage data** with a minimum value of **Basic**.
 Values of **Enhanced** or **Full** are also supported.

   - Have Microsoft Sign-In Assistant (wlidsvc) running.
-If blocked or set to *Disabled*, it will fail to receive the update.
-See [Feature updates are not being offered while other updates are](/windows/deployment/update/windows-update-troubleshooting#feature-updates-are-not-being-offered-while-other-updates-are) in the Windows documentation.
+If the service is blocked or set to *Disabled*, it fails to receive the update.
+For more information, see [Feature updates are not being offered while other updates are](/windows/deployment/update/windows-update-troubleshooting#feature-updates-are-not-being-offered-while-other-updates-are).

 - Feature updates are supported for the following Windows 10 editions:
   - Windows 10 Pro